MC3 – Introduction to Robotics and Active Learning

 Content

-– Session 1 will give an introduction to robotics, including robotic software frameworks and potential starting points for own robotic experiments
+– Session 1 will give an introduction first to bio-robotics, and afterwards to robotics in general — including robotic software frameworks and potential starting points for own robotic experiments.
+Here, examples are shown where biology gained new insights from robotics (and the other way around, too).

-– Session 3 will combine both, robotics and active learning.
-We will also talk about the idea of embodiment.
+– Session 3 will continue on active learning and combine both, robotics and active learning.
+We will also talk about the idea of embodiment, here.

 Literature